 And what is dynorphin?
 It's a naturally occurring opioid that governs the pain threshold. (check off one more big symptom of perimenopause).

-Oh...it just controls GnHR in the hypothalamus:
+Oh...it just controls GnHR, the finger on the trigger of FSH, in the hypothalamus:

 Gonadotropin-releasing hormone is released from the hypothalamus to act on the anterior pituitary triggering the release of luteinizing hormone (LH), and follicle-stimulating hormone (FSH).